Treats late-stage kidney cancer.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have bowel problems, a brain tumor, diabetes, high cholesterol or fats in the blood, any type of infection, kidney disease, or lung disease.
+- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, bleeding problems, bowel problems, a brain tumor, diabetes, high cholesterol or fats in the blood, any type of infection, or lung disease.
+Tell your doctor if you have had an allergic reaction to sirolimus or polysorbate 80.

-- This medicine may cause a serious type of allergic reaction called anaphylaxis.
+- This medicine may cause allergic reactions, including anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
 Tell your doctor right away if you have a rash; itching; swelling of the face, tongue, and throat; trouble breathing; or chest pain after you receive the injection.

 - This medicine lowers the number of some types of blood cells in your body.
 Because of this, you may get infections more easily.
 To help with this problem, avoid being near people who are sick or have infections.
 If you think you are getting a cold or other infection, check with your doctor.